MadBomber/aia/README.md

 In this scenario, the model used will be "gpt-4o-mini".
 However, you can override this default by setting the model at any level of the precedence order.
 Additionally, you can dynamically ask for user input by incorporating an embedded directive with a placeholder parameter, such as `//config model = [PROCESS_WITH_MODEL]`.
 When processing the prompt, AIA will prompt you to input a value for `[PROCESS_WITH_MODEL]`.

-> TODO: If you do not like the default regex used to identify parameters within the prompt text, don't worry there is a way to configure it.
-I will tell you later if I remember.
+If you do not like the default regex used to identify parameters within the prompt text, don't worry there is a way to configure it using the `--regex` option.

 ### Expandable Configuration